-Reduce the eligible basis by the principal amount of such loan or obligation proceeds before entering the amount on line 7.
-You must reduce the eligible basis by the principal amount of such loan or obligation proceeds, or any federal grant received, before multiplying the eligible basis by the increased percentage in Part I, line 3b.
+You may elect to reduce the eligible basis by the proceeds of any tax-exempt obligation to obtain a higher credit percentage.
+To make this election, check the "Yes" box in Part II, line 9a.
+Reduce the eligible basis by the obligation proceeds before entering the amount on line 7.
+You must reduce the eligible basis by such obligation proceeds before multiplying the eligible basis by the increased percentage in Part I, line 3b.